Satharus/satharus.me/_posts/2019-12-02-the_art_of_cybersecurity.md

 This branch of cybersecurity focuses on the analysis of binary files.
 Including malware, of course.

-Analysis of binaries is usually done using disassemblers or decompilers which help you read the assembly (or even the high level code) in some cases.
+Analysis of binaries is usually done using disassemblers or decompilers which assist in reading the binary file in assembly language (or even high level code in some cases).

 ## A Small Example